Bushmaster Protected Mobility Vehicle: Netherlands

-On 19 October 2007 during a fire-fight between a Dutch patrol and Taliban insurgents, a Bushmaster was hit by an improvised bomb.
+On 19 October 2007 during a firefight between a Dutch patrol and Taliban insurgents, a Bushmaster was hit by an improvised bomb.
 Although none of the passengers were hurt, the bomb damaged the front of the Bushmaster.
 The Bushmaster was sent to Multi National Base Tarin Kot (Kamp Holland) (the Dutch base) for repairs.

 The Netherlands ordered additional Bushmasters on several occasions in 2007 and 2008.
 On 20 November 2007 the Dutch Defence Ministry announced that it would acquire an additional 10 vehicles to replace the two damaged and two destroyed vehicles and a Patria armoured vehicle which was also destroyed in Uruzgan.
 One vehicle would be sent to the Netherlands for training purposes, and the rest go directly to Afghanistan.
 The Dutch ordered a further 13 Bushmasters in June 2008, taking their total order to 49 vehicles.
 At this time six Dutch Bushmasters had been destroyed in Afghanistan.

 In January 2009, another batch of nine vehicles was ordered, these vehicles to be fitted with cameras, sensors and an interrogation arm to find and destroy improvised explosive devices (IEDs).
 A further 14 Bushmasters were ordered in June 2009.
 In August 2009, another 14 vehicles were ordered, bringing the total Dutch order to 86.
 Dutch special forces deployed as part of the Northern Mali conflict from April 2014 were equipped with a number of Bushmasters.
-May 2015 a Dutch Bushmaster was struck by an IED near Kidal.
+In May 2015 a Dutch Bushmaster was struck by an IED near Kidal.
 No one was hurt by this incident and the Bushmaster was returned to the Dutch camp at Gao.
 In June 2015, a further 12 were ordered.
 In July 2020 the Dutch Army took delivery of its first Multirole Electronic Warfare Bushmaster.